mozilla/addons-server/docs/topics/install-olympia/celery.rst

   sudo rabbitmq-server -detached

   # Setup rabitty things (sudo is required to read the cookie file)
-  sudo rabbitmqctl add_user zamboni zamboni sudo rabbitmqctl add_vhost zamboni sudo rabbitmqctl set_permissions -p zamboni zamboni ".*" ".*" ".*"
+  sudo rabbitmqctl add_user olympia olympia sudo rabbitmqctl add_vhost olympia sudo rabbitmqctl set_permissions -p olympia olympia ".*" ".*" ".*"

 Back in safe and happy django-land you should be able to run: ::